josedev-union/tvk-plugins/README.md

 ```

 ## Deploy
 Deploy task will build the docker image using the current commit-hash as version and deploy it to kubernetes pod.
+You need to switch kubernetes to the specific environment, read `dentrino-devops` README to know more.

 ```bash
 $ make deploy                        # Deploy to staging